The Only Way Out is to Jump

 But right now, I’m staring out of the cargo door; the wind is whipping past me and the ground is not even in sight.
 I turn and my wife is behind me and I feel safe but nervous.
 It’s too late to ride the plane down to the ground — and we step out into the nothingness.

 Mike Shubbuck is one half of the the traveling duo known as Two Travelaholics.
 He and his better half, Tara, are about to embark on a round-the-world trip, starting on June 6, 2012.
 As an award-winning filmmaker, Mike is excited to document their journey through videos and photography.
-You can follow him and Tara on Twitter (@2travelaholics) or on their website, Two Travelaholics.
+You can follow him and Tara on Twitter (@2travelaholics), on their website, Two Travelaholics, or on their Google + page.